 What is Pulmicort Turbuhaler?Pulmicort Turbuhaler is an anti-inflammatory steroid medication.
-Inhaled on a regular basis, Pulmicort helps prevent asthma attacks.
+Inhaled on a regular basis, Pulmicort Turbuhaler helps prevent asthma attacks.
 It is sometimes prescribed in addition to oral steroids, and may reduce or eliminate the need for them.

 Pulmicort Turbuhaler is a preventive medicine used to treat asthma in adults and children over age 6.

-If you are switching to Pulmicort from an oral steroid medication, your doctor will reduce your oral dosage very gradually.
+If you are switching to Pulmicort Turbuhaler from an oral steroid medication, your doctor will reduce your oral dosage very gradually.
 Taking oral steroids suppresses the natural production of steroids by the adrenal gland; it takes months for production to return to normal after oral steroids are stopped.
 In the meantime, the body will be unusually vulnerable to stress.

-If you experience a period of stress or a severe asthma attack during your switch to Pulmicort, begin taking your oral medication again (in large doses) and contact your doctor immediately.
+If you experience a period of stress or a severe asthma attack during your switch to Pulmicort Turbuhaler, begin taking your oral medication again (in large doses) and contact your doctor immediately.
 Carry a medical identification card indicating that you may need additional medication during periods of stress or a severe asthma attack.

 Patients on steroids may be more susceptible to infection.
 Avoid exposure to measles or chickenpox.

 Steroid medications may stunt growth in children and teenagers.
-Your doctor will prescribe the lowest effective dose of Pulmicort and monitor the child's growth carefully.
+Your doctor will prescribe the lowest effective dose of Pulmicort Turbuhaler and monitor the child's growth carefully.

 What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
 Depending on your condition and medical history, your doctor may prescribe a different regimen.
 Do not change the dosage or stop taking your medication without your doctor's approval.